Will Indiana cover the spread vs. UConn? Betting Trends, Record ATS

 Indiana vs. UConn: Betting Trends, Record ATS, Home/Road Splits - November 19

-The Indiana Hoosiers (3-0) host the No. 5 UConn Huskies (3-0) at Madison Square Garden on Sunday, November 19, 2023 at 1:00 PM ET on ESPN.
-There is no line set for the matchup.
+The Indiana Hoosiers (3-0) and the No. 5 UConn Huskies (3-0) hit the court at Madison Square Garden on Sunday, November 19, 2023 at 1:00 PM ET on ESPN.
+The game has no line set.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!